 Repeatability: This course may not be repeated for additional credits.

 NURS 9387.
-Primary Care of Adults I Practicum.
+Primary Care of Adults and the Elderly I Practicum.
 2 Credit Hours.

-This clinical course focuses on knowledge derived from core and advanced core courses as well as the concurrent NURS 9377 theory course to provide primary care to the young, middle-aged and older adult patient.
+This clinical course focuses on knowledge derived from previous courses to provide primary care to the adult and elderly patient.
 Clinical experiences focus on care of the individual within the context of family and the health care community.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.